Low Fat Alternative Mayonnaise Recipes

-- lemon juice
+- Lemon juice

 - 1 container of natural yogurt

-- a few drops of lemon juice
+- A few drops of lemon juice

-- a pinch of salt
+- A pinch of salt

-- a tablespoon of oil
+- 1 tablespoon of oil

-Put all of the ingredients in a blender and mix it well until you get a creamy and homogenous paste.
+Put all of the ingredients in a blender and mix it well until you get a creamy and smooth paste.
 Put it in a container and put in the fridge.
 That’s it.
 You can add a few variants, like well minced parsley and pepper for a stronger flavor, or a thinly diced celery stalk for a fresher taste.
 All of them are low in calories and ideal for those on a diet.

-Hazelnut and Pear Mayonnaise
+Hazelnut and pear mayonnaise

-Peel the pear and as much as you can of the hazelnut shell (if you didn’t buy the peeled kind).
+Firstly, peel the pear and as much as you can of the hazelnut shell (if you didn’t buy the peeled kind).
 Put them in the blender along with the rest of the ingredients until you get the same texture as the “common” mayonnaise.
-Add salt and pepper to taste and lastly nutmeg.
+Add salt and pepper to taste, and lastly, nutmeg.It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.